arielalvesdutra/arielalvesdutra/README.md

 **About**

 Hi, my name is Ariel Alves Dutra.
-I'm a Web Software Developer.
+I'm a Web Developer.
 I've a graduation of Analysis and System Development (2019) at UNISINOS.

 **Formal experience**